hmc-cs111-spring2016/regular-expressions/README.md

    regular expressions
    + implement literal extension, so that Scala characters can be treated as regular expressions
-   + implement the operator `|`, which corresponds to the union operation
+   + implement the binary operator `|`, which corresponds to the union operation
-   + implement the operator '~', which corresponds to the concatenation operation
+   + implement the binary operator `~`, which corresponds to the concatenation operation
-   + implement the operator `*`, which corresponds to the Kleene star operation
+   + implement the postfix operator `*`, which corresponds to the Kleene star operation
-   + implement the operator `+`, which means "one or more repetitions of the preceding pattern"
+   + implement the postfix operator `+`, which means "one or more repetitions of the preceding pattern"
    + implement the repetition operator `{n}` which means "`n` repetitions of the preceding pattern"